jonaslagoni/csgoLiveServer/README.md

 ![](https://i.gyazo.com/cc8593c17a535e79b03685ca0bfb6bf9.gif)

 ## How to use
-Read the instructions file for instructions on how to use and develop on this plugin.
+Read the wiki for instructions on how to use and develop on this plugin.
+If there is any questions feel free to contact me.

 ## Improvements to be made
 * Using Postgres SQL and triggers in nodejs.